Igalim: Name and character

 Igalim's name should not be confused with the similar theonym Iglulim, which is not a genitive construction and refers to a different deity.

-Igalim's iconography is not known, as while it has been proposed that depictions of a bull carrying a winged gate on its back are his symbol, this view found no universal support due to lack of examples from the area he was worshiped in.
+The iconography of Igalim is not known, as while it has been proposed that depictions of a bull carrying a winged gate on its back are his symbol, this view found no universal support due to lack of examples from the area he was worshiped in.

 Associations with other deities

 Ningirsu was regarded as Igalim's father, while Shulshaga, described as the eldest son of this god, as his older brother.
-Ningirsu's wife, Bau, was regarded as the mother of both of the brothers.
-It is presumed that these four deities were already viewed as a family in the Early Dynastic period.
+Ningirsu's wife, Bau, was regarded as the mother of the two brothers.
+These four deities were presumed to have already formed a family in the Early Dynastic period.
 In the majority of texts from Lagash Igalim appears after Shulshaga if both of them are invoked at once, which presumably reflects his junior status.
+However, Grégoire Nicolet points out that in later god lists Igalima appears first instead, which he attributes to his greater importance in the eyes of their compilers, resulting from his connection to the temple E-ninnu.

 Due to the well attested analogy between Ningirsu and Ninurta, Igalim appears in association with the latter in the composition Ninurta D. A text from Kish, BM 33055, refers to Igalim and Shulshaga as the weapons of Zababa, while on the tablet STT 400 they are grouped with the deified weapons of Ninazu, Šulazida ("hero of the right hand") and Šulagubbu ("hero of the right hand").

 In a hymn to Nungal, Igalim is attested as a member of the court of this goddess, specifically as her "high warden" (nu-bànda-maḫ).
 This association might be linked to the role assigned to him in the inscription of Gudea.